 What Crimes Do You Represent People For?

 We are best known for DWI defense; I’m a member of the National College of DUI Defense, which is an accrediting body that recognizes people who excel at the ethical aspects of DUI defense.
 I have been practicing as a Criminal Defense Attorney in Somerville, NJ for many years now.
 We’re also known for domestic violence defense and, fortunately, we know a great deal about defense in domestic violence cases.
 We also handle general criminal defense; everything from shoplifting to robbery, assault; anything that puts someone’s freedom is at stake.
-So whether you want to get in touoch with a Massachusetts Criminal Defense Attorney or a Piscataway Criminal Defense Attorney, call The Law Offices of James A. Abate LLC at (908) 210-9755 for a Free Consultation.
+So whether you want to get in touoch with a Piscataway Criminal Defense Attorney, call The Law Offices of James A. Abate LLC at (908) 210-9755 for a Free Consultation.

 What Are The Most Common Ways That People Unintentionally Incriminate Themselves?